 Kind of Assessments

-In other words, teachers should cater for all learners in a class or grade for English FAL.
+In other words, teachers should cater to all learners in a class or grade for English FAL.

-Formal assessment provides teachers with a systematic way of evaluating how well learners are progressing in a grade and in English FAL (First Additional language).
+A formal assessment provides teachers with a systematic way of evaluating how well learners are progressing in a grade and English FAL (First Additional language).

 The formal Program of Assessment for Grades 4-6 comprises of a minimum of seven (7) tasks which make up 75% of the promotion mark and one end-of-the-year examination for the final 25%.
 What does this mean in short for SBA:

-- 7 tasks from term 1 – 4, It will count 75% of the total marks at the end of the year and
+- Seven tasks from term 1 – 4, It will count 75% of the total marks at the end of the year and

-- 1 exam at the end of the year.
+- One exam at the end of the year.
 The exam will be 25% of your child’s mark.